-One of the Department of Defense's top agenda items in the early stages of the 107th Congress is to secure authority for additional military base closures and realignments.
-On February 27, 2001, Senator John McCain and Senator Carl Levin introduced a bill (S. 397) to authorize two new rounds of base closures in 2003 and 2005.
-The Taxpayers for Common Sense (TCS), a national budget watchdog organization, immediately applauded the initiative and said that "it would save billions for other important defense priorities."
-It estimated the cost of maintaining excess military bases at about \$3.6 billion each year, and said that projected Pentagon savings could amount to as much as \$21 billion through 2015 if the military were allowed to close bases in 2003 and 2005.
-12
+In the early stages of the 107th Congress, one of DOD's top agenda items was securing authority for additional military base closures and realignments.
+On February 27, 2001, Senator Carl Levin and Senator John McCain introduced a bill (S. 397) to authorize two new rounds of base closures in 2003 and 2005.
+The Taxpayers for Common Sense (TCS), a national budget watchdog organization, immediately applauded the initiative and said in a February 27 press release that the initiative "would save billions for other important defense priorities."
+It estimated the cost of maintaining excess military bases at about \$3.6 billion each year and said that projected Pentagon savings could amount to as much as \$21 billion through 2015 if the military were allowed to close bases in 2003 and 2005.

-A more cautious view, however, was expressed by Sen. Kay Bailey Hutchison in an editorial article in the Austin, TX Austin American-Statesman on March 29, 2001.
+A more cautious view, however, was expressed by Senator Kay Bailey Hutchison in an editorial article in the Austin, TX Austin American-Statesman on March 29, 2001.
 She noted a trend toward increasing restrictions on U.S. military training in locations abroad, such as Germany, Okinawa, Korea, and Puerto Rico, and she suggested that it "cast into doubt the wisdom of prematurely closing more domestic military bases."
 She also drew attention to the fact that some BRAC decisions, such as at Reese Air Force Base and Fort Hood, are now regarded as having been mistakes.
 In the case of the latter installation, the BRAC decision has been essentially reversed.